gschmutz/stream-processing-workshop/02-working-with-kafka-broker/README.md

 ```
 kafka-topics --list --zookeeper zookeeper-1:2181
 ```

-We can see that there are some techical topics, _schemas being the one, where the Confluent Schema Registry stores its schemas.
+We can see that there are some technical topics, `_schemas` being the one, where the Confluent Schema Registry stores its schemas.

 ### Creating a topic in Kafka

 Now let's create a new topic.
-For that we again use the `kafka-topics` utility but this time with the `--create` option.
+For that we again use the **kafka-topics** utility but this time with the `--create` option.
 We will create a test topic with 6 partitions and replicated 2 times.
 The `--if-not-exists` option is handy to avoid errors, if a topic already exists.

 ```
 kafka-topics --create \